Airman saves family member’s life at Christmas

 |Downloads:

-This work, Airman saves family member’s life at Christmas [Image 2 of 2], by TSgt Tony Harp, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airman saves family member’s life at Christmas, by TSgt Tony Harp, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT